itzanuj/htmlemail-website/_posts/2017-11-12-mindful-industries-mailgun-case-study.markdown

   <figcaption>Transactional emails are sent through Mailgun.</figcaption>
 </figure>

 These components are mostly just pieces of what you did + **SCSS variables** to fit our styling.
-The brilliance of your work was the fact that we made and plugged all the new HTML templates into our design and codebase in **less then 1 day**.
+The brilliance of your work was the fact that we made and plugged all the new HTML templates into our design and codebase in **less than 1 day**.

 ### What were the results?